-- 1.1 This paper deals with the difficulties of preparing a contract for the sale of a lot in a community titles scheme since the commencement of the substantive provisions of the Body Corporate and Community Management and Other Legislation Amendment Act 2003 ("Amendment Act") on 4 March 2003.
-The Amendment Act amended the Body Corporate and Community Management Act 1997 ("BCCM Act") and certain other Acts.
-While this paper is restricted to contracts for the sale of existing lots, some of its content is also relevant to contracts for the sale of proposed lots.
-The preparation of contracts for the sale of proposed lots is a separate topic in itself and time does not permit coverage of both topics in this session. - 1.2 It is assumed that the current version (Fourth Edition) of the standard REIQ sale contract ("Contract") is being used.
-That version is being revised as we speak.
-However, from what I have seen of the proposed changes they appear unlikely to affect the content of this paper. - 1.3 The focus will be on the community title aspects of contract preparation rather than other matters, such as the Property Agents and Motor Dealers Act 2000 ("PAMDA"). - 1.4 At the outset it should be appreciated that the primary objective in preparing a community title sale contract on behalf of a seller is to ensure, so far as possible, that the buyer will be bound by it and will not be able to cancel it or make a claim for compensation from the seller.
-This objective is particularly important where the seller is entering into an unconditional concurrent purchase contract. - 1.5 On the other hand, a buyer needs to know exactly what they are buying into.
+- 1.1 This paper deals with the difficulties of preparing a contract for the sale of a lot or proposed lot in a community titles scheme since the commencement of the substantive provisions of the Body Corporate and Community Management and Other Legislation Amendment Act 2003 ("Amendment Act") on 4 March 2003.
+The Amendment Act amended the Body Corporate and Community Management Act 1997 ("BCCM Act") and certain other Acts. - 1.2 For the sale of existing lots, it is assumed that the current version (Fourth Edition) of the standard REIQ sale contract ("Contract") is being used.
+That version was recently replaced by new "split" versions of commercial and residential community title sale contracts.
+However, those versions were withdrawn shortly after their release and, as at today, the current version is still the Fourth Edition.
+That Fourth Edition will eventually be replaced by the 2 split contracts.
+However, from what I have seen the new contracts appear unlikely to affect the content of this paper. - 1.3 The focus will be on the community title aspects of contract preparation rather than other matters, such as the Property Agents and Motor Dealers Act 2000 ("PAMDA"). - 1.4 At the outset it should be appreciated that the primary objective in preparing a community title sale contract on behalf of a seller is to ensure, so far as possible, that the buyer will be bound by it and will not be able to cancel it or make a claim for compensation from the seller.
+This objective is particularly important where the seller of an existing lot is entering into an unconditional concurrent purchase contract. - 1.5 On the other hand, a buyer needs to know exactly what they are buying into.
 Of course, this involves the property (or lot), the common property and the automatic "membership" of the body corporate.
 It is the membership of the body corporate and the implications of that membership that are critical for the buyer of an existing lot in a community titles scheme.
 Therefore, before proceeding to look at the contractual issues in any detail, it is important that we have a clear understanding of the implications of body corporate membership.